nobuhikosekiya/DexterOnAzurePipeline/README.md

 After this code is copied into your private DevOps Repos:
 1. Add your Dexter job json file into the jobfiles folder.
 2. Add a Dexter installer from https://github.com/Appdynamics/AppDynamics.DEXTER/releases.
-Upload the win-core version installer.
+Upload the win-core version installer to the root directory of this project.
 3. Modify azure-pipelinse.yml if needed.
 Set the timezone variable to your timezone.
 4. Create a pipeline.
 5. Run the pipeline.
 Set the pipeline variable as below: